 Not at all.
 You're free to use any licensed veterinarian in the United States, including emergency animal hospitals and specialists.

 No!
 There is no maximum to your benefits, and you will have coverage for the entirety of your pet's life without a payout cap.
 Our pet health policies have robust annual limits, which reset at the beginning of a new policy year.
 There are no per-incident limits on our plans; so if you need to use the entirety of your annual limit all at once, you can.

 Our priority is to offer you the best pet medical insurance for your needs, so we include coverage for hip dysplasia on our pet insurance plans.
-Like any other health problem your pet may encounter, hip dysplasia is subject to our 14-day illness waiting period.
-Unfortunately, if symptoms of hip dysplasia are in your pet's medical records prior to enrollment or if they appear during the 14-day waiting period, it will be considered a pre-existing condition and not eligible for coverage.
+Hip dysplasia, if it is not a pre-existing condition, could potentially be coverable as long as symptoms manifest after the initial orthopedic waiting period of 6 months.
+Unfortunately, if symptoms of hip dysplasia are in your pet's medical records prior to enrollment or if they appear during the 6 month waiting period, it will be considered a pre-existing condition and not eligible for coverage.

 Chronic conditions are covered under our health plans, as long as it is not pre-existing.
 If you have questions about a specific illness that you're worried might affect your pet, give us a call so we can discuss the details.

 Yes.
 When your pet is insured with a PetFirst pet insurance policy, they will have continuous coverage of any hereditary and congenital conditions that manifested in a previous policy year.
 If a hereditary, congenital, or chronic condition and/or its symptoms are noted by your veterinarian before your enrollment, they are considered pre-existing and will not be covered by your PetFirst pet insurance policy.